It’s called the “gig economy,” but independent contractor work has become so massive that it’s a major part of the US economy at large.

 Whether you’re a proponent of gig work and the flexibility it offers, or a critic of the lack of protections it affords workers, the gig economy is here to stay.
-Several macro trends have fueled this rapid growth.

 Why is the gig economy growing so fast?

-Technology
+1.Advancements in Technology

-Demographics
+2. Demographics

-Millennials and Gen-Z workers are a huge force in the gig economy: In 2022, 43% of all Gen-Z professionals and 46% of all Millennial professionals performed freelance work, according to the Upwork study.
+Millennials and Gen-Z workers are a huge force in the gig economy: In 2023, 52% of all Gen-Z professionals and 44% of all Millennial professionals performed freelance work, according to the Upwork study.

 Many of them grew up with digital platforms—and perhaps more importantly, these generations are more likely than older workers to prioritize flexibility and work-life balance.
 Job security and health benefits would be nice, sure—but some workers in these age groups put more value on the opportunity to work when, where, and how they want.

-Economic and labor-market volatility
+3. Economic and labor-market volatility

-Between the Great Recession of 2008 and the COVID slowdown, these younger gig workers have likely seen their family and friends lose jobs or experienced layoffs themselves.
-Some people who lost their positions picked up gig work between jobs using digital marketplaces, and many have continued in the gig economy as their main source of income or to supplement low salaries—after all, wages have stagnated in the US since the 1970s.
+Between the Great Recession of 2008 and the COVID slowdown, these gig workers have likely seen their family and friends lose jobs or experienced layoffs themselves.
+Some people who lost their positions picked up gig work between jobs using digital marketplaces, and many have continued in the gig economy as their main source of income or to supplement low salaries.
+After all, wages have stagnated in the US since the 1970s.

-Globalization
+4. Globalization

 When the job pool goes digital, suddenly companies aren’t relegated to the talent in the same city or even the same country.
-Instead they can tap into a global pool of workers, who in turn have many gig work platforms to work across and several tools to showcase their skills to companies around the world.
+Instead, they can tap into a global pool of workers, who in turn have many gig work platforms to work across and several tools to showcase their skills to companies around the world.

 Some experts predict freelancers will comprise 50% of the workforce by 2030.